 A lot smaller than it shortly became: essentially the City and Westminster.
 Smoky, smelly, dirty, noisy, badly lit, and somewhat haphazardly policed.
 A lot of civil administration was still in theory undertaken at the parish level, which in a city of this size and population density was not very workable.
 This continued well on into the century.

 But this was (still is) a city in constant change.

 There is a really excellent website here, Romantic London, which includes maps and contemporary images and descriptions.

 See also the marvellous The Proceedings of the Old Bailey.
-This has very useful background material on the changing London in which the cases tried at the Old Bailey occurred: particularly relevant London,1760-1815, Policing in London.
+This has very useful background material on the changing London in which the cases tried at the Old Bailey occurred: particularly relevant London,1760-1815, London, 1800-1913: The Urban Contexts of Crimes Tried at the Old Bailey, Policing in London.

 L.A.
 Hall, FRHistS